iabsis/igestis/README.md

 Into

     define("DEBUG_MODE", true);

 Open the web page and try again the failed step, you should now have a more detail error of the issue.

+### iGestis v3

+Enable the debug mode with the following command:

+    nano /etc/igestis/config.ini

+And then add the line

+    DEBUG_MODE=true

+Open the web page and try again the failed step, you should now have a more detail error of the issue.